MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

 Indicates the ANSI version of the inquiry data standard that this data conforms to.
 For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

+#### - ECMAVersion

+Indicates the ECMA version of the inquiry data standard that this data conforms to.
+For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

+#### - ISOVersion

+Indicates the ISO version of the inquiry data standard that this data conforms to.
+For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

-#### - AckReqQ
+#### - TerminateTask

-Indicates, when set to one, that the target supports a request and acknowledge data transfer handshake on the secondary bus.
-A value of zero indicates that the target does not support this function.
+Indicates, when set to one, that the target device supports the SCSI TERMINATE TASK task management function.
+A value of zero indicates that the target device does not support the TERMINATE TASK task management function.

 #### - Addr16